Roncesvalles, Toronto: Health

-The large St. Joseph's Health Centre at Sunnyside and The Queensway in the south of the district has been on the site since the 1840s, being first the site of the Sisters of St. Joseph Order, then an orphanage and later the hospital.
-The Order still operates the hospital.
+The large St. Joseph's Health Centre at Sunnyside Avenue and The Queensway in the south of the district has been on the site since the 1840s, being first the site of the Sisters of St. Joseph Order, then an orphanage and later the hospital.
+Unity Health, which also operates St. Michael's Hospital, operates the hospital.
 It occupies the site of Sunnyside Lodge, a home of John Howard.

 At the south end of Roncesvalles is Copernicus Lodge, a large chronic care and nursing home facility that primarily serves the Polish community although not exclusively.
 The Lodge is a monument to the community that in large part was responsible for its creation.
 It opened its first wing on Roncesvalles and later opened a new wing on Marion Street.

 There are several doctor's offices on Roncesvalles, and several are located in the Sunnyside Medical Arts Building at 27 Roncesvalles, including the St. Joseph's Urban Family Health Team.
-The street has several drugstores, including B&A Drug Mart, Guardian, Margis Pharmacy, Solarski Pharmacy, and Sunnyside Medical Pharmacy.
+The street has several drugstores.